Mountains and Lakes in Japan

 It is a volcano but the last eruption was over 300 years ago.

-The beautiful and majestic figure has been a subject of faith since ancient times, and it is a spiritual home of Japanese people.
+The beautiful and majestic figure has been a subject of faith since ancient times.

 The northern foot of Mt.Fuji is a resort area with five lakes and we can see the excellent scenery closely.